ICLR 2025 Workshop: Tackling Climate Change with Machine Learning

 All machine learning techniques are welcome, from kernel methods to deep learning.
 Each submission should make clear why the application has (or could have) a pathway to positive impacts regarding climate change.
 We highly encourage submissions which make their data and code publicly available.
 Accepted submissions will be invited to give poster presentations, of which some will be selected for spotlight talks.

 The workshop does not publish proceedings, and submissions are non-archival.
 Submission to this workshop does not preclude future publication.
 Previously published work may be submitted under certain circumstances (see the FAQ).
+While we encourage in-person attendance, we also aim to provide accomodations for virtual attendance, such as a virtual poster session.

 Please see the Tips for Submissions and FAQ, and contact climatechangeai.iclr2025@gmail.com with questions.